transmitic/transmitic/README.md

 - AES key generated
 - All further communication encrypted with `AES-GCM` with `ring`

-See these modules to review the cryptography usage
+See these modules to review the cryptography usage in [transmitic-core](https://github.com/transmitic/transmitic-core)

 - crypto.rs
 - transmitic_stream.rs